Nikhil-Bose/Nikhil-Bose.github.io/README.md

 # A Website about me

+A short informational website about me

-# Made with love in HTML, CSS and Bootstrap
+Made with <3 in San Diego with lots and Lots of Bootstrap